dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/configuring-server-environments-for-web-deployment/configuring-a-web-server-for-web-deploy-publishing-remote-agent.md

 http://[*server name*]/MSDEPLOYAGENTSERVICE

-In most cases, you won&#x27;t need to configure any additional firewall rules for the Remote Agent Service because web servers typically listen for HTTP requests on port 80.
-If you customized your installation to listen on a nonstandard port, you&#x27;ll need to configure firewall exceptions as required.
+In most cases, you won't need to configure any additional firewall rules for the Remote Agent Service because web servers typically listen for HTTP requests on port 80.
+If you customized your installation to listen on a nonstandard port, you'll need to configure firewall exceptions as required.

 ## Conclusion